 Preventive Care Services.
 Preventive care includes screenings and other services for adults and children.
 All recommended preventive services will be covered as required by the Affordable Care Act (ACA) and applicable law.
-This means for preventive care services, the calendar year deductible will not apply to these services or supplies when they are provided by a participating provider.
 No co-payment will apply to these services or supplies when they are provided by a participating provider.

 - 1. A physician's services for routine physical examinations. - 2.
 Immunizations prescribed by the examining physician. - 3.
 Radiology and laboratory services and tests ordered by the examining physician in connection with a routine physical examination, excluding any such tests related to an illness or injury.
-Those radiology and laboratory services and tests related to an illness or injury will be covered as any other medical service available under the terms and conditions of the provision "Diagnostic Services".
+Those radiology and laboratory services and tests related to an illness or injury will be covered as any other medical service available under the terms and conditions of the provision "Diagnostic Services". - 4.
+Health screenings as ordered by the examining physician for the following: breast cancer, including BRCA testing if appropriate (in conjunction with genetic counseling and evaluation), cervical cancer, including human papillomavirus (HPV), prostate cancer, colorectal cancer, and other medically accepted cancer screening tests, blood lead levels, high blood pressure, type 2 diabetes mellitus, cholesterol, obesity, and screening for iron deficiency anemia in pregnant women.

-- 4. Health screenings as ordered by the examining physician for the following: breast cancer, including BRCA testing if appropriate (in conjunction with genetic counseling and evaluation), cervical cancer, including human papillomavirus (HPV), prostate cancer, colorectal cancer, and other medically accepted cancer screening tests, blood lead levels, high blood pressure, type 2 diabetes mellitus, cholesterol, obesity, and screening for iron deficiency anemia in pregnant women. - 5.
-Human immunodeficiency virus (HIV) testing, regardless of whether the testing is related to a primary diagnosis. - Counseling and risk factor reduction intervention services for sexually transmitted infections, human immunodeficiency virus (HIV), contraception, tobacco use, smoking cessation and tobacco userelated diseases. - 7.
-Additional preventive care and screening for women provided for in the guidelines supported by the Health Resources and Services Administration, including the following: - a.
+- 5. Human immunodeficiency virus (HIV) testing, regardless of whether the testing is related to a primary diagnosis, including screenings for pre-exposure prophylaxis (PrEP) for prevention of HIV infection. - 6.
+Counseling and risk factor reduction intervention services for sexually transmitted infections, human immunodeficiency virus (HIV), contraception, tobacco use, smoking cessation and tobacco use-related diseases. - Additional preventive care and screening for women provided for in the guidelines supported by the Health Resources and Services Administration, including the following: - a.
 All FDA-approved contraceptive drugs, devices and other products for women, including over-the-counter items, if prescribed by a physician.
-This includes contraceptive drugs, injectable contraceptives, patches and devices such as diaphragms, intra uterine devices (IUDs) and implants, as well as voluntary sterilization procedures, contraceptive education and counseling.
+This includes contraceptive drugs as well as other contraceptive medications such as injectable contraceptives and patches devices such as diaphragms, intrauterine devices (IUDs) and implants, as well as voluntary sterilization procedures, contraceptive education and counseling.
 It also includes follow-up services related to the drugs, devices, products and procedures, including but not limited to management of side effects, counseling for continued adherence, and device insertion and removal.